strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 It is part of the Cloud Native Computing Foundation and it is available across several languages.
 It is not just about tracing but it has support for metrics and logs as well.

-> The Strimzi project supports with OpenTelemetry is about tracing only.
+> The Strimzi project support of OpenTelemetry is about tracing only.
 There are no actual plans to support OpenTelemetry metrics and logs at this time.

 While the OpenTracing support in Strimzi is strictly tight to the Jaeger implementation, by using the Jaeger client underneath, with OpenTelemetry we have a different approach.
 The tracer uses an exporter in order to export traces in a specific format to the backend system.